Xiaofei-it/pinoc/README.md

-# Trojan
+# Pinoc

-Trojan is a novel library for dynamic classloader-free modification of an Android app.
+Pinoc is a novel library for dynamic classloader-free modification of an Android app.

-The current version of the Trojan library supports:
+The current version of the Pinoc library supports:

 1. the code injection at the entrance to a Java method,